nexiality/documentation/userguide/InstallingNexial.md

 > **For a quick overview on Installing Nexial Automation, check out
 > [Installing Nexial Automation The Easy Way](../videos/Install_Update_Nexial.md)**

-> Nexial requires Java 1.8.0_151 or above and Excel 2007/2010 or above.
-If you don't have Java installed on your system,
+> Nexial requires Java 1.8.0_151 or above and Excel 2007/2010 or above; with both the latest 64 bit version of Java and
-> follow the next section to do so.
+> Excel > recommended.
+If you don't have Java installed on your system, > follow the next section to do so.

 ### Install Java

-Check if Java is installed - **Java 1.8.0_151 or above required, and 64-bit Java is highly recommended** **If possible, consider installing the latest version of Java 1.8 or the latest release of Java (v16 recommended).**<br/>
+Check if Java is installed - **Java 1.8.0_151 or above required, and 64-bit Java is highly recommended** **If possible, consider installing the latest release of Java (latest as of 2021/11/10 is v17.0.1).**<br/>

 <div class="tabs">
    <ul class="tab-links tabs-collapsed">